garden-io/garden/docs/reference/providers/kubernetes.md

       # guide to assigning Pods to nodes.
       nodeSelector:

-      # Specify tolerations to apply to each Kaniko Pod.
-Useful to control which nodes in a cluster can run builds.
+      # Specify tolerations to apply to each Kaniko builder Pod.
+Useful to control which nodes in a cluster can run
+      # builds.
+Same tolerations will be used for the util pod unless they are specifically set under
+      # `util.tolerations`
       tolerations:
         - # "Effect" indicates the taint effect to match.
 Empty means match all taint effects.
 When specified,
           # allowed values are "NoSchedule", "PreferNoSchedule" and "NoExecute".